-Error propagation calculations (absolute and relative error) should be performed for every work point of a specific characteristic curve.
-The resulting values should be presented in a separate diagram together with the q_v - Δp{total} and P{eff} curves.
-The error calculation should be carried out for the calculated value of P{eff} effective power which depends on the total pressure increase and the volume flow rate.
-Using the notations of the error calculation handout:
+Error propagation calculations (absolute and relative error) should be performed for every working point of a specific characteristic curve.
+The resulting values should be presented in a all the diagrams depicting the $q_v - \Delta p{total}$ and $P{eff}$ curves.
+The error calculation should be carried out for the calculated value of $P{eff}$ , effective power, which depends on the total pressure rise and the volume flow rate.
+Using the notations from the error calculation handout: